 Iguazu Falls, Argentina & Brazil

-Iguazu Falls is a creation of nature located on the border between Argentina and Brazil and is a sign of how beautiful the planet we have is.
-It consists of 275 falls and is the part of the Iguazu River, where, in total, it is approximately 2.7 kilometers wide, and the number of individual falls is 275.
+Iguazu Falls is a creation of nature located on the border between Argentina and Brazil and is a sign of how beautiful the planet we have it.
+It consists of 275 falls and is part of the Iguazu River, where, in total, it is approximately 2.7 kilometers wide, and the number of individual falls is 275.
 The “Iguazu” that was the first name of the place the Local Guarani or Tupi population used, I can have it translated to “big water” hence “Iguazu.”

 Key Attractions